 Sir Knight !
 Sir Knight a beauty bright

 In durance waits for you”

 Sir Guy accepted the challenge and asked to be taken to the place where the young girl lay sleeping.
 The wizard escorted Sir Guy along a dark winding stairway.
-Sir Guy’s heart started beating fast – was he the victim of a trick ?, could he trust the wizard to keep his promise that a young maiden lay sleeping awaiting a rescuer ?.
+Sir Guy’s heart started beating fast – was he the victim of a trick?
+Could he trust the wizard to keep his promise that a young maiden lay sleeping and awaiting a rescuer?
 He followed the wizard with fear.